cytomining/evalzoo/matric/README.md

 The example parameter file `params/params_cellhealth.yaml` reads the input directly from a public GitHub repo.

-Instead, your input might live on your local machine.
+Instead, your input might live on your local machine (and you might also want to store the results in some other folder).

 In that case, the mapping (`~/Desktop/input:/input`) that you've set up in the docker command above will be useful.

+To mock this up, we'll use the same input file as in the example parameter file above.

 First download the file locally to `~/Desktop/input`: